sasarusadeeksha/project-CMD-virus/README.md

-**NeuroPulse** is a standalone Windows executable that unleashes a "waterfall" of system chaos:
+**BooMBoX** is a standalone Windows executable that unleashes a "waterfall" of system chaos:

 - 🔴 Custom red error pop-ups with sound
 - 🪟 Native Windows error boxes